-Ideally, a qualified staff remain with the patient who has harrd E.C.T. to monitor his condition until he recovers fully from treatment.
+Ideally, a qualified staff remains with the patient who has had C.T. to monitor his condition until he recovers fully from treatment.
 If he is left unattended, he may roll form the recovery bed to the floor or stumble around the recovery room, during waking confusion.
 Assist patient to ambulate when vital signs are stable.